obfuscatedgenerated/justgiving-overlay/README.md

 A simple overlay to use with your favourite streaming software to show the progress of your JustGiving fundraiser.

+Note: this is a personal project and is not affiliated with JustGiving.

 ## Using the hosted instance

 1. Get an app ID from JustGiving by registering an app at https://developer.justgiving.com/